 Monte Carlo event generators are central to high energy particle physics.
 They are used by almost all experimental collaborations to plan their experiments and analyze their data, and by theorists to simulate the complex final states of the fundamental interactions that may signal new physics.
-The network incorporates all the authors of current general purpose event generators, and has the main purposes of:

 These training objectives are being achieved both through dedicated activities and through our outreach and research activities:

-- developing and supporting the new generation of event generators intended for use throughout the LHC data analysis era and beyond;
+- developing and supporting the new generation of event generators intended for use throughout the LHC data-analysis era and beyond;

 - playing a central role in the analysis of LHC data and the discovery of new particles and interactions there; and